Many students choose to live in a Living Learning Community their first and even second year.

 This house allows students to experience science and engineering outside the classroom through specialized major and career development opportunities, student engagement programs, leadership training, experiential and project-based learning, and more.

 Open to transfer students admitted to the College of Science and Engineering.

-The College of Science and Engineering Transfer House in Centennial Hall connects transfer students who have similar interests in science and engineering.
+The College of Science and Engineering Transfer House in Yudof Hall connects transfer students who have similar interests in science and engineering.

 Students will be introduced to opportunities in research, learn abroad, and leadership, in addition to social events such as barbecues, dinners with professors, and off-campus experiences.
 Students also have access to the Taylor Tutoring Center in Frontier Hall.

 The CSE Transfer House is co-ed and has space for 30 students.

 STEM Diversity House